Classes offered on Hybrid-Homeschool Wednesdays:

 Bible This class is taught topically, with a scripture lesson and application included.
 We strive to make our Bible times relevant and engaging for the students.
 Our school uses the English Standard Version (ESV) Bible.

 Physical Education Younger students receive developmentally appropriate instruction in skill development and fitness activities.
 This class includes body, spatial and movement awareness.
 Games and fun activities are an integral part of each class period.
 Older students engage in skill development and have the opportunity to play team games in class.
-They also prepare for the Presidential Fitness Test in May.

 Library Students may check out books from our school library.
 We have a large, carefully chosen and curated selection of books and other media.
 If the schedule permits, students also enjoy a read-aloud selection and learn library skills.